To understand and effectively utilize an XML ruleset, here are the detailed steps:

 You can validate an XML ruleset by loading it into the respective static analysis tool, which often performs schema validation.
 Alternatively, you can use general XML validators (like the tool above this content) or an XML editor that validates against an XSD schema if one is provided by the tool.
 Free online solar panel layout tool

-What are some common xml rules
+What are some common xml rules enforced by rulesets?

 Common XML rules include checks for: